marprin/laravel-midtrans/README.md

 # Laravel Midtrans/Veritrans Library

 ## Important Note

-For older version of laravel, please use v0.3.4 as the upper version of the lib won't be supported anymore.
+For older version of laravel, please use v0.3.4 as the upper version of the lib won't support it anymore.

     composer require marprinhm/midtrans:v0.3.4